shrebox/Privacy-Attacks-in-Machine-Learning/ModelInversion/README.md

 ##### To perform the model inversion attack:
 `$ python model_inversion.py`

-`$ python model_inversion.py --numOfResults all` to display all reconstructed pictures from the dataset
+`$ python model_inversion.py --iterations 100 --numOfResults all` to display all reconstructed pictures from the dataset with 100 iterations

 optional arguments: